Marwan-Mamdouh/task-tracker/Readme.md

 # Task Tracker CLI

 A simple command-line task management application built with Spring Boot and Spring Shell.
 This tool allows you to manage your tasks directly from the terminal with an interactive shell interface.
+I built it as a past from roadmap.sh projects here thier link: (roadMap.sh)[https://roadmap.sh/projects/task-tracker]

 ## Features